JohnSnowLabs/johnsnowlabs/docs/en/alab/install.md

   </tr>
   <tr>
     <th>Web browser support</th>
-    <td>Annotation Lab is tested with the latest version of Google Chrome and is expected to work in the latest versions of:
+    <td>Generative AI Lab is tested with the latest version of Google Chrome and is expected to work in the latest versions of:
       <ul>
       <li>Google Chrome</li>
       <li>Apple Safari</li>